Science to Systems Grant Program

 Eligible Applicants

 All UMB faculty at the rank of Assistant Professor or above are eligible to apply for SSG funding.
 All applications must include at least one UMB faculty member at the rank of Assistant Professor or above with the expertise or qualifications necessary to achieve the aims of the proposed grant.
-Faculty who have previously been funded may compete again but must provide clear documentation about whether and how their prior award is instrumental to their new application.
+Faculty who has previously been funded may compete again but must provide clear documentation about whether and how their prior award is instrumental to their new application.
+If you have received funding from CARES in the past, please indicate the year, project name, accomplishments, publications, or other outcomes/deliverables.

 Grant Personnel